dPw4hqVLC576BrasAT3DKJzp/decompiler/README.md

 custom decompiler using a disassembler & chatgpt

-credits to people who made disasembler and me
+credits to people who made disassembler and me

 **EXAMPLE 1:**
 ```lua